 It takes hundreds of years for plastic to decompose.
 This is why it is so important that existing plastics be re-used sensibly and practically.

 Hesburger uniforms are made from fabrics that contain recyclable plastic bottles.
-18 recyclable bottles are used in a single collared shirt and 20 go into our belts.
+It takes 18 recyclable bottles to make a single collared shirt and 20 to make a belt.
 When a uniform reaches the end of its useful life, it is recycled.
 Worn-out uniforms are made into outdoor table sets for Hesburger restaurants.
-These table sets can last up to 50 years.
-And, when that time comes, the material can be recycled once again for re-use.
+The table sets can last up to 50 years and, when that time comes, the material can be recycled once again for re-use.

-Hesburger also recycles clear plastic wrap used in production and deliveries.
+Hesburger also recycles the clear plastic wrap used in production and deliveries.